final sydney opera house

 Capture

 When capturing your image, use ETTR to collect as much light as possible and make the signal-to-noise ratio as high as possible so there is more information to work with (see more information on ETTR).
-Details on how to do this will be provided in a future post.

 RAW Overexposure Check